 Is exercise appropriate for patients with sternal precautions?

 Yes.
-But if you’re concerned about your patient, check with the medical team if you aren’t sure.
+But if you’re concerned about your patient or their tolerance, check with the medical team if you aren’t sure.
 I still like to check in with my therapist partners if I’m in doubt at all.
 When appropriate, physical exercise is great to rebuild overall strength, endurance, and cardiovascular health.

 If your patient needs cardiovascular conditioning, the UBE (arm bike) may be okay if it has NO resistance.
 I monitor my patients’ vitals throughout as well as monitor their MET Level with them to make sure they aren’t overexerting themselves.

-If I feel the patient needs strengthening with arm weights, I do very light weight (think 1 or 2 pounds max), and I don’t like to do movements past shoulder-height (90 degrees).
+If I feel the patient needs strengthening and conditioning with arm weights, I do very light weight (think 1 or 2 pounds max), and I don’t like to do movements past shoulder-height (90 degrees).
 I also only do one arm at a time to ensure I avoid putting any pressure on the sternum.
-I like to err on the side of caution with this.
+I like to err on the side of caution with these exercises.

-If your patient doesn’t need arm strengthening specifically, a great functional exercise is walking around the unit (if physically able) or going outside for several minutes at a time.
+If your patient doesn’t actually need arm strengthening specifically, a great functional exercise is walking around the unit (if they are physically able) or going outside for several minutes at a time.